playwithbear/pharaoh-idle/README.md

 # Pharaoh Idle
-*Current release: v0.1*
+*Current release: v0.2*

 ## Change Log
-**v0.2** - 2019-02-28   - Sectioned 'God branches' into columns (CSS Grid)
+**v0.2** - 2019-02-28
+- Sectioned 'God branches' into columns (CSS Grid).
-                        - Added Amon-Ra branch **v0.1** - 2019-02-20   - Initial commit, creating repository and ability to fork for development.
+- Added Amon-Ra branch.

+**v0.1** - 2019-02-20
+- Initial commit, creating repository and ability to fork for development.
 - Changed format from a machines-build-machines structure to individual but more powerful machines (see notes below).

 ## Ideas and Tasks